-- a) Demonstrated system feasibility. - b) Proven similar technology via testing, modeling, simulation, etc. - c) Confidence in reliability. - The proposed project will build on the array of Ethernet component and system design experience, and the broad knowledge base of Ethernet network operation. - Full-duplex operation over a balanced twisted pair has been proven both technically and operationally in deployments at rates from 2 Mb/s up to 10 Gb/s. - Single-pair power delivery has been proven technically feasible under IEEE P802.3bu.
-Implementation of single-pair powering for this project is feasible using a range of existing technologies. - Component vendors, including PHY vendors, cabling vendors and systems vendors have presented data on the feasibility of the necessary components for this project.
-Proposals which leverage existing technologies have been provided. - The reliability of Ethernet components and systems can be projected in the target environments with a high degree of confidence.
+- a) Demonstrated system feasibility.

+- b) Proven similar technology via testing, modeling, simulation, etc.

+- c) Confidence in reliability.

+The proposed project will build on the array of Ethernet component and system design experience, and the broad knowledge base of Ethernet network operation.

+Ethernet over a single balanced pair of conductors has been proven both technically and operationally in deployments at rates from 2 Mb/s up to 2.5 Gb/s.

+Single-pair power delivery has been proven technically feasible under IEEE P802.3bu.
+Implementation of single-pair powering for this project is feasible using a range of existing technologies.

+Component vendors, including PHY vendors, cabling vendors and systems vendors have presented data on the feasibility of the necessary components for this project.
+Proposals which leverage existing technologies have been provided.

+The reliability of Ethernet components and systems can be projected in the target environments with a high degree of confidence.

+The project targets two PHYs with reaches of approximately 15 m and 1000 m, respectively.